Juan Nakpil: Personal life and family

 Nakpil married Anita Agoncillo Noble, who came from Lemery, Batangas.
 Noble was the granddaughter of Doña Marcela Mariño Agoncillo and became the first Miss Philippines after the Manila Carnival Queen was reimagined as Miss Philippines in 1926.

 The two had three sons, namely Ariston, Francisco, Eulogio, and two daughters, namely Annie, and Edith.
 The three sons later became architects and joined Nakpil in the family firm, which was renamed Juan F. Nakpil & Sons, and later renamed Nakpil, Nakpil, Nakpil, and Nakpil in 1972.

 In the 1970s, Ariston Roman Nakpil, alongside fifteen other professional founded the Chamber of Real Estate and Builders' Associations (CREBA), a non-government, umbrella organization of firms and professionals involved in real estate and real property.
 Annie Tañada married Renato "Nats" Tañada, son of former Senator and "father of Philippine politics", Lorenzo Tañada.
 Both Annie and Renato were posthumously honored as "patriot-members" of the Ninoy Aquino Movement on the 29th death anniversary of Benigno Aquino Jr. in 2012.
 Edith Nakpil-Rabat was crowned Miss Philippines in 1955 and later served as a member of the Batasang Pambanasa under the Marcos regime.
 She married Davao Oriental governor Francisco Rabat and was known as the "First Lady of Davao".

 Nakpil died on May 7, 1986, aged 87.
-He was arranged a state funeral and was buried at the Manila North Cemetery.
+He was arranged a state funeral and was buried at the Manila North Cemetery.His remains and that of his wife, Anita Agoncillo Noble, were later cremated and transferred to The Heritage Park, Taguig.